-Yesterday I went over questions I think brides should ask photographers when meeting with them.
+We've already gone over questions I think couples should ask photographers before booking.
 Today I wanted to mention a few that I've seen recommended in articles but I think are unhelpful and sometimes confusing to the client.

 Can you change your editing style?

 There may be some photographers who let their clients dictate their editing style, but for most it's an integral part of their work and can't be separated from the final product.
 It's as natural to them as the way they shoot.

 Is your photography business full time or part time?

 There are plenty of amazing photographers who don't run their photography business full time, and they are still 100% dedicated to giving you an amazing experience.

 What type of equipment do you use?